The Best Veggie Burger (Better Than Store-bought)

 These veggie burgers are packed with vegetables!
 See how to make homemade veggie burgers that are hearty, flavorful and full of vegetables.
-These delicious vegetable-packed burgers are high in fiber (5 grams) and come in at just over 200 calories for one patty.
+These delicious vegetable-packed burgers are high in fiber (5 grams) and come in at just under 200 calories for one patty.
 Vegan substitutes are included in the recipe.
-Jump to the Best Veggie Burger Recipe or read on to see our tips for making them.
+Jump to the Best Veggie Burger Recipe or watch our quick video showing you how we make them.

 When setting out to create this veggie burger recipe, we had one major goal.
 If we are going to call this a veggie burger, let’s make sure there are actually vegetables in it.

 Have you notices that most of the veggie burger recipes, we stumble onto online are almost 100% beans.
 We add beans to this recipe, but they are far from the star.